Eucharitidae: Eucharitinae

 Eucharitinae are parasites of poneromorph ants, Ectatommatinae, Ponerinae, and Formicinae, although one genus from Australia is parasitic on the bulldog ant.

 Female Eucharitinae bear up to 4500 eggs and begin oviposition soon after emerging from the nest.
 They deposit their eggs in groups of eight to 15 on plant buds, on the undersides of leaves or on fruit skin.
-Eucharitinae attach themselves to foraging ants and do not use an intermediate host.
+Eucharitine larvae attach themselves to foraging ants and do not use an intermediate host.
 Some species of Eucharitinae, such as Kapala terminalis and other Kapala sp., have been known for their jumping capabilities.
 They stand erect on the plant on which they hatched, and without any distinguishable preparation, jump about 10 mm from the leaf onto a foraging ant.
-The larvae are external parasites of their hosts, and are not noticed due to their acquisition of the host’s odor.
+The larvae are external parasitoids of their hosts, and are not noticed due to their acquisition of the host’s odor.
 After the wasps are fully developed, they emerge in large numbers.
 The males swarm around the nest in wait of the females.
 Mating takes place immediately, and oviposition occurs soon after.
 A fossil genus, Palaeocharis is known from Eocene Baltic amber.